willafred/fe5213-cpi-forecasting/README.md

 # FE5213 CPI Forecasting
-This project focusses on the modelling of differenced inflation rates (based on CPI) in the US and UK economies.
+This project focuses on the modelling of differenced inflation rates (based on CPI) in the US and UK economies.
 We found that AR and ADL models work better than non-traditional models such as Ridge and LSTM models.

 The details of the relevant files are as described below: